puppetlabs/puppetlabs-powershell/README.md

 ## Limitations

-* Only supported on Windows Server 2008 and above, and Windows 7 and above.
+* The `powershell` provider is only supported on Windows Server 2008 and above, and Windows 7 and above.

-* Experimental support added for Ubuntu 16.04, Ubuntu 14.0.4 and, CentOS 7.
+* The `pwsh` provider is supported on:

+  * CentOS 7

+  * Debian 8.7+, Debian 9

+  * Fedora 27, 28

+  * MacOS 10.12+

+  * Red Hat Enterprise Linux 7

+  * Ubuntu 14.04, 16.0.4 and 18.04

+  * Windows Desktop 7 and above

+  * Windows Server 2008 R2 and above

   Note that this module will not install PowerShell on these platforms.
 For further information see the [Linux installation instructions](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-powershell-core-on-linux).

-* Only supported on Powershell 2.0 and above.
+* Only supported on Windows PowerShell 2.0 and above, and PowerShell Core 6.1 and above.

 * When using here-strings in inline or templated scripts executed by this module, you must use the double-quote style syntax that begins with `@"` and ends with `"@`.
 The single-quote syntax that begins with `@'` and ends with `'@` is not supported.